Correctional Officer

 With such a long career I was just wondering if you have any memorable interactions with inmate you ran into out on the streets?
 Most negative?
 Most Positive?

-Asked by DD over 10 years ago
+Asked by DD almost 11 years ago

 Actually I have only bumped into three inmates on the streets since I retired, and those interactions were all very banal and generally positive.

-Asked by pete over 10 years ago
+Asked by Paris over 10 years ago

 In the California prison system what does a hard 19-rating mean?
 Thank You

-Asked by holly over 10 years ago
+Asked by holly about 11 years ago

 I don't know.
 I am making an educated guess in saying that it is part of the scale being used right now for risk assessment / classification, but without a scale I don't know if it is high, low or in between.
 Sorry.
 The system has changed at least twice since I retired nearly nine years ago.